stakater/mto-docs/content/console/templates.md

 # Templates

 The Templates section acts as a repository for standardized resource deployment patterns, which can be utilized to maintain consistency and reliability across tenant environments.
-Few examples include provisioning specific k8s manifests, helm charts, secrets or configmaps across a set of namespaces.
+Few examples include provisioning specific k8s manifests, Helm charts, Secrets or ConfigMaps across a set of namespaces.

 ![templates](../images/templates.png)

 ## Create Template

-The template creation process in the MTO Console is designed to be intuitive and flexible, allowing users to define reusable deployment patterns for resources such as Kubernetes manifests, Helm charts, secrets, or configmaps.
+The template creation process in the MTO Console is designed to be intuitive and flexible, allowing users to define reusable deployment patterns for resources such as Kubernetes manifests, Helm charts, Secrets, or ConfigMaps.
 The process is presented in a drawer interface and consists of several key sections:

 ### Template Info